 I’ve been getting back into my kitchen crafting again of late.
 In fact the kitchen has become a bit of an assault course to anyone dropping in, as there are bottles and jars everywhere, sticky patches on the floor no matter how many times I get the mop out and the little compost bin constantly groaning under the weight of fruit and veggie ends and the odd disaster too.
 At least it is warm in here with the Aga blasting out heat as yet more jams and chutneys bubble away sending clouds of mouth-watering scents around the house.

-Todays recipe doesn’t need any cooking at all.
+Todays recipe for strawberry and basil vinegar doesn’t need any cooking at all.
 It is simplicity itself and is really just a case of bringing together fabulous flavours and letting old mother time do the work for you.

 Strawberries are everywhere just now, even the crop in my garden are doing well and when you pop into the shops the shelves are packed with them at low, low prices.
 Now is the time to grab a bargain and get using these gorgeous beauties to savour over the winter months when those really tasty berries of summer are but a memory.

 Basil makes a great dancing partner for strawberries, the gentle peppery taste lists their sweetness to new levels and allows their true flavour to really shine.
 I’ve used this combo in jam and I also sprinkle basil infused sugar on a bowl of strawberries to make a quick dessert for any day of the week.

 Bringing them together in a vinegar gives you something that can be used both on savoury salads (especially one with chicken) and on simple fruit based salads too.